aws/aws-eks-best-practices/content/reliability/docs/controlplane.md

 ## Monitor Control Plane Metrics

-Monitoring Kubernetes API response times (latencies) can help you understand how the control plane is performing.
-Poorly written controllers can overload the API servers and affect cluster performance.
+Monitoring Kubernetes API metrics can give you insights into control plane performance and identify issues.
+Unhealthy control plane can compromise availability of the workloads running inside the cluster.
+For example, poorly written controllers can overload the API servers which can affect Pod autoscaling.

-You can monitor the control plane using metrics exposed by Kubernetes `/metrics` endpoint.
+Kubernetes exposes control plane metrics at the  `/metrics` endpoint.

 You can view the metrics exposed using `kubectl`: